 Pace of life

-Volunteering in Ghana gives you the opportunity to really escape from modern life back home and open your eyes to the wider world.
+Travelling to Ghana, and taking part in meaningful volunteer work, gives you the opportunity to really escape from modern life back home and open your eyes to the wider world.
 In rural areas, and where African Adventures’ programmes are located, there is often no Wi-Fi and the electricity and water supply can be intermittent.
 But don’t let this put you off – you will soon adapt to the slower pace of life in Ghana!
 This is your chance to truly immerse yourself in Ghanaian life and enjoy the experience.